Star Trek Online: Free-to-play

 On September 1, 2011, Cryptic Studios announced that Star Trek Online would switch to free-to-play, but without full access to all the items.
 Later, it was announced that free-to-play would be starting Tuesday January 17, 2012.
-Free-to-play for existing, but cancelled, customers began Thursday January 5.
+Free-to-play for players with existing or cancelled subscriptions began Thursday January 5.

 Development

 Cryptic Studios officially announced the development of Star Trek Online on July 28, 2008, as a countdown timer on Cryptic's web site reached zero and the new official site was launched.
 A letter was sent out from Jack Emmert, the game's online producer, detailing some aspects of Cryptic's approach.

 Console versions were announced several months before the release, with no specific console platform specified, but Cryptic announced that all console versions of their games are on indefinite hold due to difficulties "on the business side of things," largely referring to the fees assessed by Microsoft for their Xbox Gold premium online gaming service and the difficulty in asking a player to pay both that and the Cryptic subscription fee to play a single game.
 Console support, for both Microsoft Xbox One and Sony PlayStation 4 was made available in September 2016.
 The initial release was in North American regions, but will be rolled out to additional regions in the Americas and Europe.

 Star Trek Online's closed beta test officially began when it was announced on October 22, 2009.
 Cryptic Studios offered guaranteed beta access to users who bought 6-month and lifetime subscriptions to Champions Online.
 However, the offer did not explicitly state how early in the beta process the access would be granted.
 Some pre-order packages included access to the 'open beta' running from January 12––26, 2010.